ncbi/vadr/documentation/annotate.md

 `M(S)` and based on that alignment, features of `M(S)` are mapped onto `S`.

-4. Protein validation of CDS features: for each sequence `S` that has 1 or more predicted CDS features, `blastx` is used to compare the predicted CDS and the full sequence `S` against the VADR library BLAST DB.
+4. Protein validation of CDS features: for each sequence `S` that has 1 or more predicted CDS features, `blastx` or `hmmsearch` is used to compare the predicted CDS and the full sequence `S` against the VADR library BLAST or HMM DB.

 The output of `v-annotate.pl` lists one or more steps per stage.
 The first two steps are:

 ```
-# Validating input                                                                    ... done. [   16.5 seconds]
+# Validating input                                                                        ... done. [    4.9 seconds]
-# Classifying sequences (9 seqs)                                                      ... done. [   37.8 seconds]
+# Classifying sequences (9 seqs)                                                          ... done. [   16.3 seconds]
 ```

 The first step validates that the VADR library `.minfo` file being